wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

+= 1.4.1 =
+* removed path restrictions, and fixed path detection for old blogs where upload path was modified
+* use built-in php mimetype functions to check binaries, saving 'file' command for fallback

 = 1.4.0 =
 * fixed bug with missing 'nice' not detected properly
 * added: Windows support, includes gifsicle, optipng, and jpegtran executables